Political representation: Trustee model

-A trustee is someone who acts on behalf of others, using their knowledge, experience and intelligence upon a certain field.
+A trustee is someone who acts on behalf of others, using his or her knowledge, experience and intelligence upon a certain field.
 The trustee model contrasts with the delegate model as this time constituents "entrust" their elected representatives to represent them however they see fit, with autonomy to vote and behave in the best way for their constituents.

 Edmund Burke, who formulated the model, stated in a speech, "You choose a member indeed; but when you have chosen him he is not member of Bristol, but he is a member of parliament...your representative owes you, not his industry only, but his judgement; and he betrays, instead of serving you, if he sacrifices it to your own opinion".

 Politico model

 The politico model came about when theorists recognized that representatives rarely consistently act as just a delegate or just a trustee when representing their constituents.
 It is a hybrid of the two models discussed above and involves representatives acting as delegates and trustees, depending on the issue.